 Christopher P. Long is MSU Foundation Professor, Dean of the College of Arts & Letters (External link opens in a new window.), Dean of the MSU Honors College (External link opens in a new window.), and Professor of Philosophy at Michigan State University.
-Recognized for values-enacted leadership, Dean Long is committed to the transformative power of liberal arts research and teaching by enriching graduate and undergraduate education, advancing equity and inclusive excellence, recruiting and retaining world-class faculty, and creating new opportunities for collaboration among community partners.
+Recognized for values-enacted leadership, Dean Long is committed to the transformative power of liberal arts research and teaching by enriching graduate and undergraduate education, advancing equity and inclusive excellence, recruiting and retaining world-class faculty and staff, and creating a culture of care in which each member of the university community is empowered and supported in their pursuit of meaningful work.

 He began his tenure as Dean of the College of Arts & Letters on July 1, 2015.
 Under his leadership, several advances have been made to help raise the College’s international reputation including the creation of the new Department of African American and African Studies (External link opens in a new window.), the Center for Interdisciplinarity (External link opens in a new window.), the Citizen Scholars program (External link opens in a new window), the Critical Diversity in a Digital Age (External link opens in a new window) initiative, and the Excel Network (External link opens in a new window.).
-He also has established the College of Arts & Letters as a catalyst of innovation and collaboration at MSU through signature partnerships with the MSU Libraries to create the Digital Scholarship Lab (External link opens in a new window.) and with the Broad College of Business and the College of Natural Science to create the Enhanced Digital Learning Initiative (EDLI) (External link opens in a new window.).
+He also has established the College of Arts & Letters as a catalyst of innovation and collaboration at MSU through signature partnerships with the MSU Libraries to create the Digital Scholarship Lab (External link opens in a new window.), with the Broad College of Business and the College of Natural Science to create the Enhanced Digital Learning Initiative (EDLI) (External link opens in a new window.), and with his MSU dean colleagues to advance the MSU Ethics Initiative.

 On July 1, 2021, he assumed additional leadership responsibilities as the Dean of the MSU Honors College where his priorities are to enhance the quality of the student experience, recruit and retain a wide diversity of high-performing students, and engage alumni and friends in strategic philanthropy that will elevate the leadership position of the Honors College.